 This often means more time to rest or at least less stress about everyday life.
 I used printable sheets like I’ve shared in the Divorced Mom’s Complete Tool Kit bundle, to get my kids to help me around the house.
 The (laminated) “contribution sheet” was posted on the refrigerator to tell my children what they need to do, so I didn’t have to assign them tasks each day or even each week.
 They just had to do it and check it off.

-It’s really just about knowing your limits and not pushing yourself when you can use assistance from others or services.
+It’s really just about knowing your limits and not pushing yourself when you can use assistance from other people or services.
 Find what helps and then use it, without shame!
 It’s what’s best for you.

 Can you relate?
-Were you relatively healthy before marriage and then saw a decline?
+Were you relatively healthy before marriage and then saw a decline during your marriage or during your divorce?
 Feel free to share your story below.
 (You do not have to use your real name.)

 God bless your healing journey,